-- repeal the European Communities Act 1972 on the day the UK formally leaves the EU
+- repeals the European Communities Act 1972 on exit day

-- create powers to make secondary legislation, including temporary powers to allow corrections to be made to laws that would otherwise no longer operate appropriately once the UK has left the EU and to implement a withdrawal agreement, and
+- gives ministers powers to make secondary legislation, including temporary powers to allow corrections to be made to laws that would otherwise no longer operate appropriately once the UK has left the EU

-There will also be other bills relating to the customs regime, trade policy, immigration, fisheries, agriculture, nuclear safeguards and international sanctions.
+There are also other bills and acts relating to the customs regime, trade policy, immigration, fisheries, agriculture, nuclear safeguards and international sanctions.

 On 09 October 2017, HM Treasury released a White Paper setting out its plans for legislating a new Customs Bill to ensure that the UK will retain the ability to implement VAT, customs and excise duties post-Brexit.
 See Brexit: Customs Bill for more information.
 The Taxation (Cross-border Trade) Bill.
 On 13 September 2018 the Bill received Royal Assent becoming the Taxation (Cross-border Trade) Act 2018.